Updated on August 10, 2023

 A mental illness is a defense to indecent exposure charges in Texas.
-A person diagnosed with a mental illness cannot face criminal charges because they lacked the mental capacity to understand what they were doing.
+Those diagnosed with mental illnesses cannot face criminal charges because they lack the mental capacity to understand what they do.

 A court may consider the defendant’s level of intoxication when deciding whether or not to charge him or her with indecent exposure.
 Intoxication can reduce a person’s ability to make rational decisions, and this fact is taken into consideration by the court.

 Under Texas law, women have the right to breastfeed babies in public.
-A woman cannot be convicted with indecent exposure if she was exposing her breasts for the purpose of feeding a baby.
+A woman cannot be charged with indecent exposure if she exposes her breasts for the purpose of feeding a baby.

 Your Future Is Too Important Not to Consult with an Experienced Florence Criminal Lawyer